alpha-unito/streamflow/CONTRIBUTING.md

 ## Contribute to the documentation

 ### Generate the documentation
-The documentation is written in the reStructuredText markup language, and the [Sphinx](https://www.sphinx-doc.org/en/master/) framework is used to generate different output formats.
-The command below installs all the required packages.
+The documentation is written in the reStructuredText markup language, and the [Sphinx](https://www.sphinx-doc.org/en/master/) framework is used to generate the HTML pages published on the [StreamFlow website](https://streamflow.di.unito.it/documentation/latest/).
+At the moment there is no CD for documentation: maintainers manually transfer files on the StreamFlow website at every release.

+To check your local version of the documentation, first install all the required packages using the following command
 ```bash
 cd docs
 pip install -r requirements.txt
 ```

-Generate the documentation in HTML format is done using
+Then generate the documentation in HTML format with the following command
 ```bash
 make html
 ```

-For more information to generate different formats, use
+If you want, you can also generate documentation in a different format among the ones supported by Sphinx.
+However, note that StreamFlow officially maintains only the HTML format.
+For more information on the available documentation formats, use the following command
 ```bash
 make help
 ```